salimandre/PcaNet/README.md

 ## Our results

-We could achieve 97% accuracy on LFW dataset.
-We used a 2 layers
+We used a 2 layers PcaNet with respectively 10 and 4 filters per layers. filters are of shape (4,4).
+We encode outputs into 12 blocks for which we computed histograms.
+We use a sparsity parameter of 0.5.
+We got 1920 features and trained an SVM with these features.
+We could achieve 97% accuracy on LFW dataset, while baseline with raw images as features obtained 85%.

 <p align="center">
   <img src="img/performance.png" width="35%">
 </p>

+We could also apply to these features a last dimensionality reduction step (PCA) to obtain less features.
+With 150 features we were able to achieve 89% accuracy which proved to be above the result obtained with eigen faces technique that is 85%.